-Nine members of the Georgetown Law Faculty are Resident Scholars.
+Eight members of the Georgetown Law Faculty are Resident Scholars.
 Their published scholarship explores many fields of interest including legal history, comparative constitutional law, statutory interpretation and criminal law.

-The Bradley Fellows Program awards several fellowships to Georgetown Law students with an interest in originalism and the Constitution.
+The Bradley Fellows Program awards fellowships to Georgetown Law students with an interest in originalism and the Constitution.

 Georgetown Law students are invited to participate in activities such as exclusive lectures and lunchtime conversations with the nation’s leading experts on constitutional law.
 Students are eligible to become Student Fellows of the Center, granting them special access to speakers and additional programming.